 Spill the sauce: Seo-Yeon returns to her hometown after her mother's cancer diagnosis.
 Soon after she gets back to her home, she starts getting strange calls, her younger version from 1999 calling for help.
 Not just that, she also promises to bring their father back to life.
 But how much is this favor going to cost her?
 Will she end up creating a serial monster?

-A thriller with multiple genres is rare, sci-fi, emotional, drama, suspense, mystery, etc. South Korean dramas have been amping up the thriller game for a long time, which keeps up the expectations.
-One should watch the film not just for the story but for the gorgeous cinematography.
+South Korean dramas have been amping up the thriller game for a long time, which keeps up the expectations.
+You should watch this film not just for the story but for the gorgeous cinematography – definitely one of the best mystery thriller movies on Netflix.

 Genre: Horror Thriller